asavinov/pandas-numpy-python-notes/python-notes.md

 pip install --user package-name
 ```

-User-base binary directory is needed and must be in PATH. how to get user-base dir:
+User-base binary directory is needed and must be in `PATH`. how to get user-base dir:

 * Linux: "python -m site --user-base" (typically ~/.local) - and then add /bin to the end
 * Windows: "python -m site --user-site" (typically AppData\Roaming\Python\Python36\site-packages) - and replace site-packages with Scripts